hjsimpso/fungarium/Example_fire_association.md

 ## Update taxon names and clean up

-Some MyCoPortal will have outdated or invalid taxonomy; therefore, all taxon names need to be either updated or confirmed using currentely accepted taxonomic classification.
+Some MyCoPortal records will have outdated or invalid taxonomy;
+therefore, all taxon names need to be either updated or confirmed using currently accepted taxonomic classification.

-After updating taxonomy, some records will now be classified outside of Agaricomycotina and pezizomycotina.
+After updating taxonomy (in the example below), some records will now be classified outside of Agaricomycotina and Pezizomycotina.
 These records need to be removed.
-The filtering step shown below would be easier if subphyla information was listed in the output of taxon\_update, but the GBIF utility used by taxon\_update only outputs primary taxonomic ranks; therefore, subphyla cannot be used directly for filtering.
+The filtering step shown below would be easier if subphyla information was listed in the output of taxon\_update, but the GBIF utility used by taxon\_update only outputs primary taxonomic ranks;
+therefore, subphyla cannot be used directly for filtering.

 Note that taxon name updating and filtering was done prior to the taxonomic, geographic, and temporal analyses done by Simpson and